Skip to main contentSkip to navigation

 ASUSTOR NAS Recovery Pricing

-Two-tiered pricing: per-member imaging fee plus $400 to $800 array reconstruction.
+Two-tiered pricing: per-member imaging fee plus an array reconstruction fee.
 If we recover nothing, you owe $0.

 Member Imaging